-Rounding a corner on cobblestones, I clocked the custom beauties you see in these photographs.
+Rounding a corner on cobblestones I clocked the custom beauties you see in these photographs.
 In excitement and unable to resist this delicious eye feast, I angled my gaze to the right, flipped-up my visor and throttled down quite sharply, for a more leisurely gander.
 Just as I did so, I hit a patch of grease, recently risen to the top layer of the road surface.

 As the rear wheel and then the whole bike began to slide away from me, the initial stab of panic was replaced by serene resignation.
 I knew I was going down.
-It was likely too late, to fight physics.
+It was likely too late to fight physics.
 Still, I tried.

 Moments later after furtive, futile wrestling with the handlebars, I thudded onto the deck, rolled gracelessly then slid along the cobblestones on my back.
-Thankfully, leather and armoured jeans kept my skin from fusing with the road.
+Thankfully, leather and armoured jeans kept my skin from meshing with the road.